LAAC-LSCP/laac-lscp.github.io/docs/yoda-projects.md

 First you need to [create a repository on gin](https://gin.g-node.org/repo/create){:target="_blank"}.
 Go to the + sign and select create new repository
 ![Create your Gin repository](../ressources/img/Gin-create.png)

-Go to the root directory of your dataset and add you Gin repository as a sibling
+Go to the root directory of your dataset and add your Gin repository as a sibling
 ```bash
 cd /directory/of/my/projects/mystudy
 datalad siblings add -d . --name gin --url git@gin.g-node.org:/myname/mystudy.git